micro:bit PIN Pad and Vault

 • If you are part of a class, and have been assigned a channel, make sure to adjust the script’s channel=7 to your assigned channel before you save and flash the scripts.

-• Enter, save, and flash the script bank_vault_receiver script into your chosen Bank Vault Receiver micro:bit.
+• Enter, name, save, and flash the script bank_vault_receiver script into your chosen Bank Vault Receiver micro:bit.
 The Receiver Script (bank vault) is below the Transmitter Script (PIN pad) script.

 • Before continuing, take a look at the bank_vault_receiver script’s pin = '011' statement.
 This is the PIN number you will have to enter into the PIN Pad Transmitter micro:bit with its A/B buttons.